 Carrousel des Tuileries

-Located in the Tuileries Garden, this carousel is a beautiful and historic attraction that has been in operation since the 19th century.
+Located in the Tuileries Garden, this carousel is a beautiful and historic attraction that has operated since the 19th century.

 Carrousel de la Place des Abbesses